Doctors Note Logo

 • Frequency: This can make you go to the bathroom more often than usual.

 Understanding these causes can help in managing the symptoms.
-If you experience these symptoms, it's a good idea to talk to a healthcare provider for advice tailored to your situation.
+If you're experiencing frequent urination or sudden urges, you can check your symptoms to better understand what might be causing them, and then talk to a healthcare provider for advice tailored to your situation.

 Tell your friends about us.